8 Things Happy & Healthy People Do Every Morning

 Morning walks are beneficial for all creatures.
 Walking is also proven to stimulate creativity in the brain, which isn't a bad way to start the day either.

-If they have a dog, they walk it.
-Walking the dog a mile or two in the morning is a form of much needed exercise for humans and dogs alike.
-When happy individuals walk their dog outside, they breath in the crisp morning air, which promotes a sense of vitality.
+If you have a dog, walk it.
+Walking your dog a mile or two in the morning is a form of much-needed exercise for humans and dogs alike.
+Not to mention, you'll get a much-needed dose of crisp morning air, which promotes a sense of vitality.
+If you're pet-less, take a stroll yourself!
+There's nothing like nature to soothe the mind.

-8. They savor the beauty of their surroundings and practice being present in the moment.
+8. They practice being present in the moment.

 Whether they go on a morning walk with their dog or sit in their favorite chair by the window, taking the time to appreciate their environment can be invigorating and gets folks excited about their day.
 Being present connects and grounds them to what is really important in the moment.
 There is a certain kind of wisdom that comes with being a witness to your own life.